olleharstedt/tellstory/a_b.md

 10. Can you believe two hen used to be friends until the new coq arrived?
 Then the pecking order came.

+11. TODO: Two tribes working together, then turning on each other, with one coming out on top.

+12. TODO: A teenage couple, sleeping in an abandoned house in the forest.
+They share secrets.
+The boy says something and the girl looks chocked.
+"Why would you say that?"
+"I'm sorry, I just...
+I thought we were being honest?"
+"Sure, but..."

+13. The fight had gone on for hours, from roof top to roof top, in the forest, between houses, in a mascerade party, on the streets.
+All that was needed was one little mistake to end it all, but it didn't happen.
+Until Yoko Omo came.
+The ninja slipped just a tiny bit on the wet pavement, and the shadow cut his throat.
+It was over.

+14. Doctor?
+Nurse?
+TODO

+How many ways can status and power really change?
+Formally, informally.
+Looks, money, contacts, information, manipulation.

 ---

     a > b